sankeerthana14/fyp-pedestrian-detection/README.md

 Therefore, Blackout can prove to be extremely useful in cases where we would want to force the model to learn from the outlines of the objects.
 This can include a myriad of applications in field such as crowd tracking and control.

 ## Usage
+1. **blackout.py** - contains the function to blackout the intersection of the overlapping bounding boxes.
+2. **display_box_xml.py** - contains the code to read from the xml annotations of the images and displaying the bounding boxes and logic to calculate the IoU.
-1. **augmentation.py** - contains the code to caluclate the IoU values and store the augmented images
+3. **augmentation.py** - contains the code to compile the functions in the above 2 python files, caluclate the IoU values and implement the blackout algorithm and store the augmented images.
-2.
+4. **duplicating_xml.py** - contains the code to duplicate the corresponding annotations of the augmented images.
+5. **split_train_test.py** - contains the code to split the dataset into train, test and validation split.
+6. **helper.py** - contains the paths to the respective folders and some helper functions.